 The iPhone 6 is, in short, amazing.
 Sure, there are still bugs in iOS 8 that need to be worked out.
 Despite making a valiant effort, the phone's 1810 mAh battery can't quite compete with the 3000+ mAh beasts you'll find in other flagships.
 And we really wish we could plug a microSD card in for extra storage space.

 But those hang-ups haven't stopped us from loving this phone.
 It's unbelievably thin.
 Its screen is stunning.
 And Apple's A8 chip screams through benchmarks and makes easy work of the latest games on the App Store.
-Sure, it might not be perfect, but it's rightfully earned our Top Ten Reviews Bronze Award.
+Sure, it might not be perfect for everyone, but it's still a spectacular phone, which is why it's earned our Top Ten Reviews Silver Award.

 Apple is the standard by which every other smartphone manufacturer is measured; it's tough to compete with the design team in Cupertino.
 The iPhone 6's rounded frame is elegant, its buttons are nice and clicky without needing too much force to depress, and the glass on its front feels – if you'll pardon the term – luscious.
 Some owners might not like the white, gel-like plastic bands that rim the top and bottom of the phone's rear cover (put there to help the antenna communicate with cell towers), but they're no eyesore.

 The first thing you notice when you pull the iPhone 6 from its packaging is its form-factor.
 You might not think removing a couple millimeters would make much difference, but it's instantly apparent here.
 At a mere 0.27 inches thick, the iPhone 6 is the thinnest smartphone we've ever held.
 And at just 4.55 ounces, it's the lightest in its class.
 It still feels weighty and premium, thanks in great part to that aluminum-and-glass construction; it just won't put any extra stress on your wrist.